Many people are concerned that we have an oil problem. Or they are concerned about recession and the need to lower interest rates.

 The situation of prices being too low for many types of energy producers simultaneously is precisely the problem I found back in December 2008 when I wrote the article Impact of the Credit Crisis on the Energy Industry – Where Are We Now?

 The article mentioned was written in December 2008.
 If we look back at Figure 2, this was a time when oil prices were very low.
 I had first noticed a cutback in credit of various kinds (including credit card debt and mortgage debt) in the middle of 2008, about the time oil prices crashed.
 Later in the year, additional financial problems emerged, including the collapse of Lehman Brothers.
 Banks became less willing to offer credit to buyers who were deemed insufficiently creditworthy.

-In my December 2008 article, I talk about suppliers in various supply chains not being able to get credit.
+In my December 2008 article, I wrote about suppliers in various supply chains not being able to get credit.
 Without credit, supply chains could not operate.
 Businesses depending on supply chains were forced to cut back on their purchases.
 In fact, some suppliers went bankrupt.
 Workers were laid off in this process; these layoffs added to the lack of buyers for finished goods and services.
-Energy prices of many types crashed simultaneously because of the “lack of demand” for commodities used to make finished products of many kinds.
+Energy prices of many types crashed simultaneously because of the lack of demand for commodities used to make finished products of many kinds.

-One issue that seems to be involved this time is changing relativities between the dollar and other currencies, making energy products more expensive for those outside the US.
+One issue that seems to be involved this time is a shift in relativities between the dollar and other currencies, making energy products more expensive for those outside the US.

 A second contributing issue this time is growing wage disparities, as goods are increasingly manufactured in low-wage countries.
 Low-wage workers (both in developing countries and in advanced economies trying to compete with developing countries) are less able to buy finished goods and services.
 This contributes to the lack of demand for finished goods and services using commodities of all kinds, including energy products.